thel1nus/SweetRice-RCE-notes/README.md

 I saved my notes in .ctd extension, and opening it in plaintext is chaotic.
 You need to have specialized note-taking software in order to open this properly.
-One of many is [CherryTree](https://github.com/giuspen/cherrytree) After you open my notes with this file, it should be in I normal human-readable format.
+One of many is [CherryTree](https://github.com/giuspen/cherrytree) After you open my notes with this software, it should be in I normal human-readable format.